DannyRueda/ELK-Stack-Project/README.md

 Machines within the network can only be accessed by an ansible container in the Jump Box provisioner.

-TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?

 Jump Box Provisioner:
 - Public IP: 20.124.106.225